dalevross/blog/_posts/2015-02-21-my-resume-in-json.markdown

 **Edit 2020**

+The service now uses a gist called resume.json at the same a github account with the same username that s provided at the registry URL.
+In my case this username is dalevross.

 I tend to share the [StackOverflow Theme](http://registry.jsonresume.org/dalevross?theme=stackoverflow) fairly regularly and moreso when the default theme is misbehaving.
 It didn't exist at the time of the original post.

 Also,